bptlab/fCM-query-generator/README.md

 iii) get a recommenation for a sequence of actions to achieve those

 The fCM-query-generator aims to enable the first requirement: specifying objectives.
 The second requirement&mdash;analyzing the state space of the model&mdash;is possible by utilizing the [fcm2cpn](https://github.com/bptlab/fcm2cpn) compiler.
 It takes an fCM model as input and generates a colored Petri net (CPN) formalization of it.
 This formalization can then be executed and analyzed with [CPN Tools](http://cpntools.org).
-Using CPN Tools, the state space can by searched for plans satisfying objectives.
+Using CPN Tools, the state space can be searched for plans satisfying objectives.
 Therefore, queries created by the fCM-query-generator are used.
 Third, recommending sequences of actions is only possible to a limited extend with this implementation: Every next state needs to be investigated to recommend a direct next action.
 Recommending paths requires further work.

 A [Screencast](https://youtu.be/4gswHraTg_A) is available on youtube.